LeoVasanko/aegis-python/README.md

 ### Preallocated output buffers (into=)

 For advanced use cases, the output buffer can be supplied with `into` kwarg.
-Any type of writable buffer with len() >= space required can be used.
-This includes bytearrays, memoryviews, mmap files, numpy.getbuffer etc.
+Any type of writable buffer with a sufficient number of bytes can be used.
+This includes bytearrays, memoryviews, mmap files, numpy arrays etc.

 A `TypeError` is raised if the buffer is too small.
 For convenience, the functions return a memoryview showing only the bytes actually written.